Azure-Samples/active-directory-dotnet-admin-restricted-scopes-v2/README.md

 #### Configure the  project

+> Note: if you used the setup scripts, the changes below will have been applied for you

-1. Open the `Utils\Globals.cs` file, and replace the following values:
+1. Open the `GroupManager\Web.Config` file
-1. Replace the `clientId` value with the application ID you copied above during App Registration.
+1. Find the app key `ida:ClientId` and replace the existing value with the application ID (clientId) of the `restricted-scopes-v2` application copied from the Azure portal.
-1. Replace the `clientSecret` value with the application secret you copied above during App Registration.
+1. Find the app key `ida:ClientSecret` and replace the existing value with the key you saved during the creation of the `restricted-scopes-v2` app, in the Azure portal.
+1. Find the app key `ida:Domain` and replace the existing value with your Azure AD tenant name.
+1. Find the app key `ida:TenantId` and replace the existing value with your Azure AD tenant ID.
+1. Find the app key `ida:PostLogoutRedirectUri` and replace the existing value with the base address of the restricted-scopes-v2 project (by default `https://localhost:44321/`).

 ### Step 4: Run the sample